 What do these figures represent?
 No one is quite clear, although archaeologists and specialists in the matter deduce that they could be experiential scenes, shamanic visions, anecdotes of war, censuses, basic astronomical estimates, and sometimes simple traces of their passage through the site, and That being nomadic groups never stayed too long in one place.

-In terms of themes, forms and concepts, in some regions we find very defined paintings with clear representations of animal form, others with interesting and distorted impressions of the human scale, and some sites are characterized more by abstract representations, where symbols and marks are they mix making them impossible to decipher.
+Regarding themes, forms and concepts, in some regions we find very well defined paintings with clear representations of animal form, others with interesting and distorted impressions of the human scale, and some sites are characterized more by abstract representations, where symbols and marks are they mix making them impossible to decipher.

 Most of these sites are in the depths of some canyon, near some water source collected by the mountains, enveloped by the unique landscape of this mysterious land.

-Desert & Sea Expeditions offers different places of excursion, to explore these ancestral artistic representations:
+Desert & Sea Expeditions offers you different excursion places, to explore these ancestral artistic representations: